Ready to say goodbye to debt for good? Learn More

 • The amount of debt you owe

-If you get sued, you will know when you receive a summons and a complaint, which are official court documents notifying you of the lawsuit and outlining the case details.
-In many cases, someone will deliver the paperwork to you in person.
+If you’re sued, you’ll receive a summons and a complaint, which are official court documents that notify you about the lawsuit and outline the details of the case.
+Usually, someone will deliver the paperwork to you in person.
 They may hand it directly to you or leave it with an adult at your home.
-To learn more about how to proceed in this situation, read Upsolve’s Guide to Beating CBE Group.
+If that happens, Upsolve’s guide How To Win Against CBE Group can help you figure out your next steps.

-If you get sued, it's important to respond or you can face serious consequences.
-If you're worried about responding on your own, but you can't afford a lawyer, you can draft a answer letter for free or a small fee using our partner SoloSuit.
-They've helped 234,000 people respond to debt lawsuits, and they have a 100% money-back guarantee.
+Responding to a lawsuit is an important step to protect yourself.
+If you're worried about doing it on your own but can't afford a lawyer, you can draft an answer letter for free or a small fee using our partner SoloSuit.
+They've helped hundreds of thousands of people respond to debt lawsuits, and they have a 100% money-back guarantee.

 Let’s Summarize…